Choose an option below to view information on what to expect for each age category.Logic School (7th-8th Grades)

 Cherie Flanagan is a graduate from Baylor University, Waco, TX with a Bachelor of Science degree in Education.
 She taught elementary and middle school math for 6 years at Waco Baptist Academy and classically homeschooled her two boys, Ryan and Timothy, until the the family joined Providence in 2011.
 She has taught Pre-Algebra at Providence since that time.
 Math is her favorite subject to teach, and she genuinely enjoys working a juicy calculus problem.
 Cherie is married to Tim Flanagan and they live in Salado where they own a portrait studio called Solas Gallery.
 Cherie and her family worship at Grace Bible Church in Killeen.

 Mitch Hedderly graduated from UT Arlington in 2002 with a Bachelors of Arts in German.
-Mitch's post-undergraduate work involved some flying of Army helicopters in one of the more dusty parts of the world (Iraq), while his adoring wife, Mandy--also a teacher at Providence--always awaited his returns with tremendous longing.
-Deciding that the Army life might make family life for them and their two young children a bit too challenging, Mitch left active duty to pursue a career in education.
+Mitch's post-undergraduate work involved some flying of Army helicopters in one of the more dusty parts of the world (Iraq), while his adoring wife, Mandy, always awaited his returns with tremendous longing.
+Mitch left active duty in 2009 to pursue a career in education.
 He acquired a Texas general teaching certification for pre-K through 6th, and later certified as a 6th through 12th German teacher.
 Mitch left a 5th grade teaching position with BISD in 2012 to focus more on their children's homeschooling.
-He and Mandy are both avid "CrossFitters," and secured CF Level 1 Trainer Certifications in August 2013.
-It was shortly thereafter that Mitch started at Providence as the P.E. teacher and has since also branched into Latin instruction.
+He and Mandy are proud parents to two boys (Kyler and Karsten) and two girls (Kylie Anne and Kiersten) and are both avid "CrossFitters."
+Shortly after Mitch started at Providence as the P.E. teacher, he branched into Latin and logic instruction and founded the school's CrossFit affiliated kids' program for logic/rhetoric students.

 Susie Leavelle is a graduate of Texas A&M University, College Station, TX with a Bachelor of Science in Health.
 Her graduate degree is a Master of Science in Physician Assistant Studies from Baylor College of Medicine in Houston, TX.
 For over a decade, she worked as a bilingual family practice physician assistant along the Texas-Mexico border and in Irving, TX.
 She then worked a couple more years in an OB/Gyn practice before moving to central Texas with her husband Randy and their children, Ben and Mia.
 She has a passion for working with youth, as demonstrated by her joy in teaching science to Providence students and working with families in her pediatric endocrinology practice.
 She considers it a great privilege to educate on the amazing world and bodies that God has provided, giving glory to Him.